 This business structure is for those who want to own their business completely on their own.
 Only one person is responsible for obligations as well as debts, and their personal credit history can be directly affected, yet there is unlimited liability on your personal assets.

-A Limited Liability Company (LLC) is a hybrid business structure that is a mix of Partnership and Corporation.
-In this arrangement, you get to reap the benefits of a Partnership while getting the protection mechanism of a Corporation.
+A limited liability company (LLC) is a hybrid business structure that is a mix of partnership and corporation.
+In this arrangement, you get to reap the benefits of a partnership while getting the protection mechanism of a corporation.
 Need help setting your entity up?
 Check out us at ZenBusiness, the #1 alternative to Inc Authority.

 This structure is designed for any type of education, literary, charity, scientific, and religious work.
-These organizations are exempt from paying federal and state taxes.
+These organizations are usually exempt from paying federal and state taxes.

 Depending on your requirements and future goals, determine the best entity type for your business.